krother/training_and_teaching_methods/fundamentals/teacher.md

 A programming teacher needs to know programming.
 This is usually the first thing prospective teachers think of.
 For a junior programming teacher, knowing the subject well is really important to feel comfortable in class.
-But in my opinion, experienced programmers tend to overrate their expertise a bit.
+But in my opinion, many experienced programmers overrate the importance of their expertise.
 Being an expert is not **the most important** thing:

 * First of all, a teacher is rather a generalist.
-In a generic programming or data analysis course, you need to know the basics well.
+In most programming or data analysis courses, you need to know the basics well.
 * Second, the field of IT evolves quickly and you will find yourself learning along with your students.
 * Third, it is OK for a programmer not to know everything right away.
 That is a valuable message in itself.

-An experienced practitioner is an excellent fit for short lectures and tutorials on their topic (up to 1-2 days).
+An experienced practitioner is an excellent fit for short lectures and tutorials on their topic (up to a few days).
 This is where very deep knowledge is useful, e.g. when you talk as an expert on *"two-factor authentication"* to other experienced programmers.
 A typical question the participants have is *"How is this used in practice?"*.
 Similarly, in an academic lecture you may be expected to connect to the latest research.
 But you may find yourself in a tradeoff between detail and being understandable, and I believe a teacher should always prefer the latter.

 ### Questions: